zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Note that, unlike the scattered field, the total field has no apparent issues with energy conservation, since its power (change in the amount of energy over time) is zero in inaccessible areas.
 This underscores the importance of understanding the fact that only the total field is an actual physical entity, while the incident and the scattered fields are just mathematical constructs.

+-->

 ## III.
 Approximate Methods for Practical Use

 ### Light Scattering by Gas Molecules

 All matter is made of [atoms](https://en.wikipedia.org/wiki/Atom).
 When certain types of atoms end up in close proximity to one another, [attractive electrical forces](https://en.wikipedia.org/wiki/Chemical_bond) cause them to aggregate into small clusters called [molecules](https://en.wikipedia.org/wiki/Molecule).
-Molecules are the smallest building blocks of a [chemical substance](https://en.wikipedia.org/wiki/Chemical_substance), which is a form of matter with a certain chemical composition and characteristic properties.
-If we know the state and the structure of matter in sufficient detail, molecular light scattering can be used to explain the appearance of almost everything we see in nature.
+Molecules are the smallest building blocks of a [chemical substance](https://en.wikipedia.org/wiki/Chemical_substance), which is a form of matter that has definite chemical composition and characteristic properties.
+Theoretically, molecular light scattering can be used to explain the appearance of almost everything we see in nature, provided  the state and the structure of matter is known in sufficient detail.

-We shall exclusively focus on a group of substances that allow the light scattering properties of a *single molecule* to be extrapolated to that of a *small volume element* of the substance.
+We shall exclusively focus on a group of substances that allow the light scattering properties of a *single molecule* to be extrapolated to that of a small *volume element* of the substance.
 This imposes a number of requirements on its composition:

 1. The molecules must be small compared to the wavelength of light.
 [Macromolecules](https://en.wikipedia.org/wiki/Macromolecule) are excluded.
 2. The substance must be sparse, with the molecules located in the radiation zone of each other.
-3. The molecules must be weakly scattering, which makes the effect of the electromagnetic radiation scattered by the neighbors of the molecule negligible in comparison to that of the incident light.
+3. The molecules must be weakly scattering, which makes the influence of the electromagnetic radiation scattered by the neighbors of a molecule negligible in comparison to that of the incident light.
 Often, points 1 and 2 imply 3.
 4. The molecules must be randomly distributed.
 This is usually true due to [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion).

 The last point is extremely important, since it allows us to treat the light scattering events of the individual molecules as [statistically independent](https://en.wikipedia.org/wiki/Independence_(probability_theory)).
-This means that their electromagnetic radiation is [incoherent](https://en.wikipedia.org/wiki/Coherence_(physics)), and that (at a sufficiently large scale in space and time) no spatial or temporal interference effects between the scattered waves of the individual molecules can be observed.
-This property makes the *mean value* of the intensity of light scattered by a small volume element containing \\(N\\) molecules equal to \\(N\\) times the intensity of light scattered by the *average molecule*. \[EG: does this approach fail if the observer is not in the radiation zone of the entire volume element?\] Note that we do not require a large number of molecules to be located within the volume element, provided they are in constant random motion.
+This means that the electromagnetic radiation is [incoherent](https://en.wikipedia.org/wiki/Coherence_(physics)), and that (after averaging in space and time) no spatial or temporal interference effects between the scattered waves of the individual molecules can be observed.
+Furthermore, if the observer is located in the radiation zone of the *entire volume element*, the intensity of light scattered by \\(N\\) molecules  is equal to \\(N\\) times the intensity of light scattered by the *average molecule*.
+Note that we do not require a large number of molecules to be located within the volume element, provided they are in constant random motion.

 1. The particles are randomly distributed in space, so that the phase difference along the light paths (from the source, through the particle, to the detector) is uniformly distributed around the average.
 2. On average, the scattered fields of the particles do not noticeably influence the fields driving the other particles.
 This requirement makes the particles weakly scattering, and forces them to stay at large distances from one another, which corresponds to a cloud of low density.
 This is typically called the *independent scattering approximation*.